fluent-plugins-nursery/fluent-plugin-grepcounter/README.md

 - store\_file

-    Store internal count data on shutdown, and load on statring.
+    Store internal count data into a file of the given path on shutdown, and load on statring.

 ## ChangeLog